 Figure: Principles of Biochemisrty 2nd Ed.; Lehninger et al. (1993).

-Double-stranded DNA takes on the form of a helix (a 3-dimensional spiral).
+Double-stranded DNA takes on the form of a double helix (a 3-dimensional spiral, or rather two intertwined 3D spirals).
 If we look at it in the 5' to 3' direction, it's a right-handed helix.
 The right hand rule works like the sketch on the right: Point your thumb along the 5'-3' direction and the curvature moves upward in the direction that your fingers curl around.